-Initial Gateway Review 5 All the areas of investigation and evidence expected in this section may not be available at this Review.
-This is an important section to ensure the teams are positioning themselves to be able to innovate and deliver improvements in performance between now and the next Gateway Review 5.
-At the start of a medium- to long- term contract for operational service Gateway Review 5 After 6 to 12 months (the time from the asset/system/service becoming operational to this start-up Gateway Review 5), the client and provider of the service will be bedding in the operational contract management.
+Initial Gateway Review 5 All the areas of investigation and evidence expected in this section may not be available at this review.
+This is an important section to ensure the teams are positioning themselves to be able to innovate and deliver improvements in performance between now and the next Gateway Review 5 At the start of a medium to long- term contract for operational service Gateway Review 5 After 6 to 12 months (the time from the asset/system/service becoming operational to this start-up Gateway Review 5), the client and provider of the service will be bedding in the operational contract management.
 This section's aim is to ensure that future value for money improvements are being thought about, so that when the next Gateway Review 5 occurs improvements are demonstrable.
-Mid-stage Gateway Review 5 This section together with section 2: Review of operating phase and section 3: Plans for ongoing improvements in value for money form the core of the repeating Reviews for operational service contracts,.
-Final Gateway Review 5 All the areas of investigation and evidence expected in this section may not be available at this Review.
-AREAS TO PROBE EVIDENCE EXPECTED
+Mid-stage Gateway Review 5 This section together with section 1: Review of operating phase and section 3: Plans for ongoing improvements in value for money form the core of the repeating Reviews for operational service contracts.
+Final Gateway Review 5 The areas of investigation and evidence are prior to contract closure, so much of this section may not be relevant.

-- 4.1 Is the organisation setting realistic targets for continuous improvement year-on-year from this service?
-Are the targets Specific, Measurable, Agreed, Realistic and Timely (SMART)? - Understanding and use of key techniques such as Balanced Scorecard, Business Excellence Model, ongoing stakeholder analysis, benchmarking, goal/ question/metric approach.
+ARE AS TO PROBE EVIDENCE EXPECTED Is the organisation setting realistic targets for continuous improvement year-on-year from this service?
+Defined targets are Specific, Measurable, Agreed, Realistic and Timely (SMART) Understanding and use of key techniques such as Balanced Scorecard, Business Excellence Model, ongoing stakeholder analysis, benchmarking, goal/ question/metric approach Results of previous targets (if this is a repeated Gate 5 review) reflected in Lessons Learned artefacts.

-- 4.2 The client and partner working together actively to identify opportunities for improvement through innovation - Details of innovation achieved in service delivery by possibly using industry surveys, benchmarking, reviews by external consultants and reports from the service provider - Whether people at all levels have the ability to contribute and whether this is encouraged by using feedback and staff suggestion schemes. - 4.3 Is the organisation tracking its progression to improved performance and the flow of results through key milestones and the business planning cycle? - Clear links to outcomes performance information clearly linked to planned outcomes and enables ready assessment of performance in terms of effectiveness, efficiency and service quality - Core sets of performance information that meet multiple purposes, are consistent and complementary - Ongoing assessment of appropriateness of performance information - Responsibilities for performance management are defined and understood by organisation and supplier - Direct links between planning and results - Ongoing monitoring of performance and periodic evaluation - Integration with corporate and business planning. - 4.4 Does the organisation have performance measures to cover all aspects of the contract? - Performance measures relating to: - cost and value obtained - performance and customer satisfaction surveys - delivery improvement and added value - delivery capability - benefits realised - relationship strength and responsiveness. - Details of the roles responsible for taking the measurements - Details on how the information is used and followed up - Effect of any contract refresh or rebalancing of the performance measurement system.
+- 4.2 The client and partner working together actively to identify opportunities for improvement through innovation? - Details of innovation achieved in service delivery by possibly using industry surveys, benchmarking, reviews by external consultants and reports from the service provider - Whether people at all levels have the ability to contribute and whether this is encouraged by using feedback and staff suggestion schemes. - 4.3 Is the organisation tracking its progression to improved performance and the flow of results through key milestones and the business planning cycle? - Clear links to outcomes performance information clearly linked to planned outcomes and enables ready assessment of performance in terms of effectiveness, efficiency and service quality - Core sets of performance information that meet multiple purposes, are consistent and complementary - Ongoing assessment of appropriateness of performance information - Responsibilities for performance management are defined and understood by organisation and supplier - Direct links between planning and results - Ongoing monitoring of performance and periodic evaluation - Integration with corporate and business planning. - 4.4 Does the organisation have performance measures to cover all aspects of the contract? - Performance measures relating to: - cost and value obtained - performance and customer satisfaction surveys - delivery improvement and added value - delivery capability - benefits realised - relationship strength and responsiveness - Details of the roles responsible for taking the measurements - Details on how the information is used and followed up - Effect of any contract refresh or rebalancing of the performance measurement system.